Schortenger/schortenger.github.io/_pages/cv.md

 Service and leadership
 ======
-* Currently signed in to 43 different slack teams
+* Currently s -->igned in to 43 different slack teams

 <!-- <h2>Publications</h2>